DrVenkataRajeshKumar/S15-A/README.md

 # S15-A

-* A Large Custom DataSet is created using few images with fallowing steps
+## A Large Custom DataSet is created using few images with fallowing steps
+* Cars were chosed as Foreground(fg) images and
+* Streets & Roads were chosed a Backgroung(bg) images.

-## Data set of 100 backgroung images of streets & roads
+## Data set of 100 Backgroung images of streets & roads
 ### [link to bg images](https://drive.google.com/open?id=1nc1Yi_p7G7qDY8Gsl42keVgg6t-AQyGh)
-Background images were downloaded and resized to 224* 224 uing GIMP
+* Background images were downloaded and resized to 224* 224 uing GIMP
 ![Image](https://github.com/DrVenkataRajeshKumar/S15-A/blob/master/9.png)

-## Data set of 100 foreground images of cars
+## Data set of 100 Foreground images of cars
 ### [link to fg images](https://drive.google.com/open?id=1WFGmx-W2OBwhcEuqEANuUtc5JnRvtKA9)
-car images were downloaded, backgrounds were deleted uing 3Dpaint and car images with tranparent background were created.
+* car images were downloaded, backgrounds were deleted uing 3Dpaint and car images with tranparent background were created.
  *Regreted this step in later stages of creating depth images- as it created blur margins

  ![Image](https://github.com/DrVenkataRajeshKumar/S15-A/blob/master/97.png)